Léon Blum: Socialist leader

 Blum was greatly shaken by the Stavisky affair in early 1934, which along with the riots by royalists and fascists pushed France to a state that seemed to many to being very close to civil war.
 The Stavisky affair forced the resignation of premier Camille Chautemps on 30 January 1934 and led to Daladier forming another government.
 On 6 February 1934, a group of royalists and fascists attempted to storm the National Assembly; Blum always saw this as a fascist coup attempt, and argued that the main danger facing France was fascism.
-On 7 February 1934, Blum approached Daladier to propose an alliance between the Radicals and the Socialists against the fascists, saying that French democracy was in peril This marked the beginning of what became the Popular Front.
+On 7 February 1934, Blum approached Daladier to propose an alliance between the Radicals and the Socialists against the fascists, saying that French democracy was in peril.
+This marked the beginning of what became the Popular Front.
 After the Stavisky riots caused the downfall of Daladier's government, a new government was formed by Gaston Doumergue, who offered Blum a seat in the cabinet which he refused.
 Blum noted that most of Doumergue's ministers were centre-right (Herriot) or right (Louis Barthou, André Tardieu, and Marshal Philippe Pétain), saying he would be powerless in such a cabinet.
 On 17 April 1934, Foreign Minister Barthou accused Hitler of dealing in bad faith for Germany's return to the World Disarmament Conference and stated that France would look after its own security.
-Blum came out in opposition to the Barthou note, which he describd as starting a new arms race.
+Blum came out in opposition to the Barthou note, which he described as starting a new arms race.